 If you do not have access to a treadmill you could also simply wear your heart rate monitor during a 10k and take this average number as ATHR for running.

 Warm-up for 10’ minutes.
 Do some easy swimming.
 Also, do whatever technique drills help you to feel most buoyant, balanced, and fluid in the water.

 Swimm 500-1000 meters/yards for time.
 Distance will depend on your current experience and comfort level in the pool.

-After performing your testing and seeing the positive results you’ve achieved, make sure you reward yourself for the hard work and dedication that went in to improving your performance.
-Whether that’s enjoying your favorite meal or doing something special with friends, make sure to celebrate the small successes along the journey to succeeding in your ultimate goal.
+After performing your testing and seeing the positive results you’ve achieved, make sure you reward yourself for the hard work and dedication that went into improving your performance.
+Whether that’s enjoying your favorite meal or doing something special with friends, make sure to celebrate the small successes along the journey to succeed in your ultimate goal.